Scientific Name

 This succulent is an annual plant that lives and dies in one growing season.
 However, it self-propagates by scattering seeds that grow into new plants.

-Due to the similar specific epithet, C. umbellata is often confused with Crassula umbella, which is a perennial species.
+Due to the similar specific epithet, C. umbellata is often confused with Crassula umbella, a perennial species.

 Toxicity of Crassula umbellata